Sign in

 Ask Fintool Equity Research AI

-Jason Gursky's questions to Spirit AeroSystems Holdings Inc (SPR) leadership
+Jason Gursky's questions to Spirit AeroSystems Holdings (SPR) leadership

-Jason Gursky's questions to Spirit AeroSystems Holdings Inc (SPR) leadership • Q1 2024
+Jason Gursky's questions to Spirit AeroSystems Holdings (SPR) leadership • Q1 2024

 Question

-Jason Gursky from Citigroup asked for context on the scale of the manufacturing changes being implemented, particularly the effort to reduce traveled work to zero, and the difficulty of this transformation.
+Jason Gursky of Citigroup asked for context on the scale of the manufacturing changes underway, particularly the effort to reduce traveled work to zero, and questioned how difficult this philosophical shift would be to achieve.

 Answer

-CEO Pat Shanahan described the changes as a 'step function' improvement, aiming for 'clean fuselages' that require no rework upon arrival at Boeing.
-He noted the 'heavy lift' of realigning the joint inspection process is largely complete, having already yielded a 15% improvement in quality, with more expected in the second half of the year.
+CEO Pat Shanahan described the changes as a fundamental realignment of Spirit's and Boeing's inspection processes to drive corrective actions upstream.
+He noted the 'heavy lift' of standing up the new joint inspection process is largely complete, having already yielded a 15% improvement in quality in Q1.
+He expects a 'step function change' in quality by the second half of the year, which is foundational for future rate increases.

 Ask Fintool Equity Research AI